 The adoption of VoIP based communication solutions is unbelievable in the global market.
-This not only benefits end users, which can be individuals or businesses using VoIP based solutions and services.
+This not only benefits end users, which can be individuals or businesses using VoIP-based solutions and services.
 But it also empowers entrepreneurs to launch different business channels to generate revenue, seize markets, and keep growing manifold.
-The class 4 and class 5 Softswitch solutions are majorly used by these providers because they help in following the well established business models.
+The class 4 and class 5 Softswitch solutions are majorly used by these providers because they help in following well-established business models.
 Many businesses already know the role of these VoIP Softswitch solutions and there are several articles written on the topic of class 4 vs. class 5 Softswitch.

 If you want to get deep down to understand the real difference between these two Softswitch solutions, then we also have covered a detailed comparison.
 And differences between the class 4 softswitch and class 5 softswitch.

 In this blog post, we will discuss important points to differentiate these two solutions in detail.
 It will help businesses choose the right solution and increase returns.

 1. What is a Class 4 Softswitch Solution?

 This solution is also known as a wholesale Softswitch solution because it caters to the wholesale VoIP market.
 This software solution provides different call routing rules to provide long distance calling services to end users.
 Traditionally, the role of this switch was to provide cheap long distance calling.
 Thus, the only call distribution strategy this software had traditionally was LCR (Least Cost Routing).
 However, now businesses have started changing their expectations and demands from wholesale VoIP service providers.
 This has introduced multiple other call routing rules to broaden the role of this Softswitch and market for wholesale VoIP service providers.

 2. What is a class 5 Softswitch solution?